-She then obtained an Advanced Master in International Health from the Swiss Tropical and Public Health Institute (Bases, Switzerland and TropEd Network).
+She then obtained an Advanced Master in International Health from the Swiss Tropical and Public Health Institute (Basel, Switzerland and TropEd Network).

 In 2008 she was awarded a fellowship by the French Foundation for Scientific Cooperation to work in Marseille at the Institute of Tropical Medicine (Marseille, France).
 There, she conducted research in the field of clinical and genetic epidemiology of P. falciparum malaria in Sub-Saharan Africa.

-In 2009, she moved to Maastricht University where she is currently Assistant Professor within the Department of Genetics and Cell Biology.
+In 2009, she moved to Maastricht University where she is currently Associate Professor within the Department of Genetics and Cell Biology.

 Dr. Ambrosino combines her background in biomedical sciences and international public health.
 She has international experience in wet lab and field research in, Italy, France, USA, Sierra Leone, Tanzania and Burkina Faso, and consultancy experience in Mexico, Angola, Mozambique.

 Dr. Ambrosino is extensively involved in education in the public health and biomedical fields and in research on reproductive health, maternal health and sexually-transmitted diseases.
-Furthermore, she is currently Associate Editor for the journal ‘International Health’ and collaborates with non-profit organizations working in the field of global health and tropical medicine.
+Furthermore, she is currently Associate Editor for the journals 'PLoS one', ‘International Health’ and 'Frontiers in Medicine/Public Health', and collaborates with non-profit organizations working in the field of global health and tropical medicine.

 Dr. Elena Ambrosino has a degree in Medical Biotechnology from the University of Torino Medical School (Torino, Italy), where she graduated in 2003 summa cum laude.
 After a first year as a Research Fellow in Italy working on cancer vaccines, she moved to the NIH (Bethesda, USA), working as a Post Doctoral Fellow in Immunology at the Vaccine Branch within the NCI.
 During the three years of research in the USA she studied mechanisms of immune regulation and in 2006 she was short-listed for the “PostDoc of the year Award”.
 Meanwhile, in collaboration with the University of Torino Medical School, she enrolled in a PhD program in Immunology and Molecular Biology, and obtained her degree in November 2007.

-In 2008 she was awarded a fellowship by the French Foundation for Scientific Cooperation “Infectiopole Sud” to work in Marseille at the Institute of Tropical Medicine (Marseille, France).
+At the beginning of 2008 Dr. Ambrosino enrolled in the TropEd-Network Master of Advanced Studies in International Health at the Swiss Tropical and Public Health Institute (Basel, Switzerland).
+At the end of 2008 she concluded all the required courses.
+Soon after she was awarded a fellowship by the French Foundation for Scientific Cooperation “Infectiopole Sud” to work in Marseille at the Institute of Tropical Medicine (Marseille, France).
 There, she conducted Public Health research in the field of clinical and genetic epidemiology of P.falciparum malaria in Sub-Saharan Africa.

-In 2009, after concluding her research in Marseille, she moved to Maastricht University (Maastricht, The Netherlands) to work at the Institute for Public Health Genomics (IPHG), where she is currently Assistant Professor and education coordinator.
+In 2009, after concluding her research in Marseille, she moved to Maastricht University (Maastricht, The Netherlands) to work at the Institute for Public Health Genomics (IPHG).

-As a teaching staff within the IPHG, she is responsible for developing and coordinating modules for master in Medicine and Global Health students.
-In addition, she is constantly involved in teaching students both at the under-graduate (BA), as well as the post-graduate (MA and PhD) level, and supervising BA, MA and PhD theses.
+As a teaching staff within the IPHG, she is responsible for developing and coordinating modules for medical students.
+In addition, she is constantly involved in teaching university students both at the under-graduate (BA), as well as the post-graduate (MA and PhD) level, and supervising MA and PhD theses.